-Macs have unique touchpads that are much more advanced than a lot of the competition.
+Macs have unique touchpads that are much more advanced than most competitors.
 However, they occasionally experience issues that cause them to right-click continuously, even if you’re not touching the pad or the mouse.
 Fortunately, there are plenty of solutions to this common Mac issue.

 To stop your Mac from right-clicking, follow these steps:

 - Go to the Settings menu and look for the Trackpad options.
 Hit the Apple icon on your laptop or desktop to open the menu, then type ‘Mouse’ or ‘Pad’ to pull up the trackpad.
 You can also access this menu by choosing your computer preferences on the Apple icon near the top-left side of the screen.

 - Find the primary clicking option, then set it to left-click.
 According to Laptop Mag, this will ensure the basic single-click option on your trackpad will act as a left-click.
-This means you won’t have to worry about your Mac opening right-click menus to scrolling uncontrollably whenever you touch the pad or mouse.
+This means you won’t have to worry about your Mac opening right-click menus or scrolling uncontrollably whenever you touch the pad or mouse.

 - Decide how you want to right-click on the Mac (you can also change your mouse’s settings to switch the right-click and left-click).
 Most people prefer double-tapping the trackpad to right-clicking.
-Macs let you choose between tapping and clicking, letting you customize your right-click and left-click options.
+Macs let you choose between tapping and clicking and customize your right-click and left-click options.

 - Clean the edges of the trackpad with a toothpick to remove excess debris.
 Gently run the toothpick around the pad, collecting oils, hair, and other gunk that naturally collects around the laptop.
-You should also do this to each of the keys on the keyboard to ensure they don’t get stuck.
+It would be best if you also did this to each key on the keyboard to ensure they don’t get stuck.

 - Wipe the trackpad with a soft microfiber cloth weekly.
-This step ensures that no debris can get clogged around the trackpad or keyboard.
-It’s more of a preventative step than a repair method, but it’s more than worth it if you don’t want to have to keep dealing with your Mac right-clicking all the time.
+This step ensures no debris can get clogged around the trackpad or keyboard.
+It’s more of a preventative step than a repair method, but it’s more than worth it if you don’t want to keep dealing with your Mac right-clicking all the time.

 While this problem is common, it’s not very difficult to stop or prevent.
 Thankfully, Apple made it easy to change your Mac’s clicking settings.